The Domino Principle: Critical response

 The film opened to mostly negative reviews and lasted only two to three weeks in theaters, dooming Kramer's first attempt at directing a thriller.

-Film critic Vincent Canby of The New York Times (which wasn't full of praise for the film) focused on the fact that the film's plot made no sense, noting at one point that when Hackman's character said "I've done a lot of bad things in my life, but I ain't going to do that" the question of "What is he not going to do?" was neither established nor answered.
+Film critic Vincent Canby of The New York Times stated that the film's plot made no sense, noting that when Hackman's character said "I've done a lot of bad things in my life, but I ain't going to do that," the question of "What is he not going to do?" was neither established nor answered.

-The Variety Staff wrote in their review: "The Domino Principle is a weak and tedious potboiler starring Gene Hackman as a tool of mysterious international intrigue, and a barely recognizable Candice Bergen in a brief role as his perplexed wife.
+The Variety review stated: "The Domino Principle is a weak and tedious potboiler starring Gene Hackman as a tool of mysterious international intrigue, and a barely recognizable Candice Bergen in a brief role as his perplexed wife.
 Stanley Kramer’s film contains a lot of physical and logistical nonsense."

-James Monaco wrote that The Domino Principle don't do much but play with paranoia.
+James Monaco wrote that The Domino Principle doesn't do much but play with paranoia.